 Supported by news organisations, such as BBC Radio 4 News, The Guardian, VPRO, Knack, VG, Small Stream Media and Il Fatto Quotidiano this investigative journalism project will shine a light on wrongdoing and tell the stories of disappeared child migrants in the EU.
 This cross-border project is backed up by the Investigative Journalism for the EU Fund, VNJB and FondsBJP.

-Our team of experienced investigative journalists consists of Sanne Terlingen and Hannah Kooy in the Netherlands, Chloë Carlens and Kasper Goethals in Belgium, Ismael Einashe in the UK and Cecilia Ferrara in Italy.
+Our team of experienced investigative journalists consists of Sanne Terlingen, Geesje van Haren and IJsbrand van Veelen in the Netherlands, Chloë Carlens in Belgium, Ismael Einashe in the UK and Cecilia Ferrara in Italy.

-Together with Geesje van Haren and IJsbrand van Veelen of Small Stream Media, social science researcher Jitse Schuurmans and visual storyteller Saskia de Wildt, we will publish our findings in weekly blogs and reports on the Lost in Europe-website, on Argos, a Dutch award winning investigative radio programme, on the BBC, in Newsweek Europe, in Il Fatto Quotidiano in Italy and in Weltsichten (Germany).*
+We will publish our findings in weekly blogs at Small Stream Media and reports on the Lost in Europe-website, on Argos, a Dutch award winning investigative radio programme, on the BBC, in the Guardian and Observer, Newsweek Europe, in Il Fatto Quotidiano in Italy and in Weltsichten (Germany).*

 This project is made possible with the generous support of Fonds Bijzondere Journalistieke Projecten; Lira Startsubsidie for young journalists; NWO; SIA in the Netherland, VNJB (Netherlands/Belgium) and the European IJ4EU Fund.